Cascais-Portugal.com

 The Capela de São Sebastião in the Parque Marechal Carmona

-The collection divides into two complementary sections.
-One chronicles the harsh realities of traditional fishing life through beautifully crafted scale models of colourful fishing boats, displays of nets and nautical instruments, and photographs capturing the precarious existence of Cascais fishermen.
-The other shows King Carlos's scientific legacy with preserved deep-ocean specimens, expedition artefacts, and early oceanographic equipment.
+The collection reflects both sides of this maritime story.
+One section covers the realities of traditional fishing life, with beautifully crafted scale models of colourful fishing boats, old nets and nautical instruments, and photographs of Cascais fishermen at work.
+The other displays King Carlos's scientific legacy, including preserved deep-ocean specimens and the early oceanographic equipment he used on his expeditions.

 The Sea Museum is housed in the king's former private residence